-At the test center, students must show their original passport as identification.
+At the test centre, students must show their original passports as identification.
 As a result, when registering, you must have a valid passport.

-Candidates who have finished their bachelor's degree or are in their last semester/year even during pandemic years (2020 & 2021) can submit a pass during their registration.
+Candidates who have finished their bachelor's degree or are in their last semester/year, even during the pandemic years (2020 & 2021), can submit a pass during their registration.

 CAT vs GRE Syllabus

-In many ways, the CAT and GRE syllabus are comparable, however, there are some differences in the format of the exam and the level of difficulty.
+In many ways, the GRE vs CAT Syllabus are comparable; however, there are some differences in the exam format and the difficulty level.

 - Few candidates find GRE is significantly more difficult than CAT in terms of verbal ability.
 The GRE includes multiple-choice questions as well as a vocabulary test that requires you to select words from a list.

-- Unlike CAT, the GRE verbal ability portion assesses your vocabulary as well as your ability to read at a high level.
+- Unlike CAT, the GRE verbal ability portion assesses your vocabulary and your ability to read at a high level.

 - Both exams cover arithmetic, geometry, trigonometry, and algebra as part of the quantitative section.
 The level of intensity, however, may differ.
 In comparison to the GRE, the CAT Quant part is far more challenging.

 - The format of the questions varies as well.
 Whereas the CAT uses multiple-choice questions with only one valid response, the GRE may ask students to enter in the correct answer.

 ☛ Related Links: